- Core Commitments

-L. Conflicts of Interest: GNI Board members must exercise objectivity, independence, due care, and diligence on all matters.
-Consistent with ethical and legal obligations, the Board will approve policies and procedures to define conflicts of interest related to Board service and votes and other potential conflicts relating to all participants.
+L. Conflicts of Interest: GNI Board members must exercise objectivity, independence, due care, and diligence on all matters and are required to commit to GNI’s conflict of interest policy.

 M. Issues for Board Consideration: The Board will strive for consensus and make a concerted effort to make decisions after consultation with the GNI staff and all participating organizations.
 Where consensus is not reached, the following voting rules shall apply:

 A super majority is defined as two-thirds of the full Board and at least 50 percent of each constituent group.
 A simple majority is defined as 50 percent plus one of the full Board.
 These definitions refer to the simple or super majority of full Board seats, not just of those Board members present for the vote.
 Board members who are required to recuse themselves for reasons of conflict of interest shall be counted as part of a quorum and recorded as "present."
 However, the presence of a Board member who is recused shall not be included in constituent super-majority votes.

 N. Board Meeting Minutes: A secretary shall take minutes of each Board meeting.
 The secretary shall distribute the minutes to Board members via email following a meeting.